SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz MVP OV - Channel.md

 ### Configuration

 The DVE is created by the parent driver protocol (**Evertz MVP OV**).
-It uses the name of the parent driver + the busadres + the busname.e.g. **ParentName.1_BusName**You can change the busname at the HardwareControl Table on the parent driver.
+It uses the name of the parent driver + the busadres + the busname. e.g. **ParentName.1_BusName**
+You can change the busname at the HardwareControl Table on the parent driver.

 ## Usage